cavo789/getjoomla/README.md

 ### How to use

-Just download a copy of the `src/index.php` file and save that file in the folder where you wish install Joomla.
-This done, start a browser tab and navigate to your folder; add `index.php` to the URL is needed.
+Just download a copy of the `src/getjoomla.php` file and save that file in the folder where you wish install Joomla.
+This done, start a browser tab and navigate to your folder; add `getjoomla.php` to the URL f.i. `https://yoursite/getjoomla.php`.

 You'll get this screen: